 If you’re currently married, you may qualify for other spousal benefits, so check with Social Security and your spouse’s employer for details.

 With a relatively short timeline, generic advice like saving 15% of your salary is probably insufficient.
 Ideally, run some numbers to understand roughly how much to put toward your retirement each year.
 There’s no round number that’s right for everybody, so you need to find your own retirement savings number.

 The result might be a staggeringly high amount.
 If that’s the case, just do your best for now, and look for any opportunities to improve things in the coming years.

 Consider retirement accounts that can help improve your chances of success.
 Setting money aside pre-tax could make it easier to save, but remember that you’ll probably need to pay taxes on that money when you take withdrawals.
 An exception would be HSAs, which provide unique tax benefits, but they are somewhat limited.

 With just 15 years until retirement, your investment returns are important, but they might not be able to overcome a significant shortfall.
 An extra percent or two is extremely helpful for a 25-year-old with a 40-year time horizon.
 But when you’re working with 15 or 20 years, the amount you save each year is arguably more important.

 Also, remember that you might not have a long time to recover from significant losses.
 If your investments are sharply down when you start taking withdrawals, you eat into your nest egg at an unfortunate rate.

-You need to invest wisely over the coming years, but taking big bets could go either way.
-And unfortunately, you won’t know until the very end if those bets pay off, so a measured approach might be wise.
+You need to invest wisely over the coming years, but making big bets could go either way.
+And unfortunately, you won’t know until the very end if those bets pay off, so a measured approach to risk might be wise.